filippoberti2020/philip-blog/content/blog/inbox-footprint.md

 ---

-The energy required to keep all old emails can be limited only by our behavior.
+As we continue to rely heavily on digital communication, the energy consumption required to store and maintain our old emails may seem insignificant.
+However, new research shows that the impact of our email storage habits on climate change and natural resources is not to be underestimated.
+With the average person receiving and sending hundreds of emails per day, the energy required to keep all old emails can be limited only by our behavior.
+It's time to take a closer look at our digital footprint and make conscious decisions to reduce our energy consumption.

 ## Brief History